arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

 The example above shows the usage of three more intrinsic functions, `!Sub`, `!Select` and `!Ref`.

 **Fn::Select:** This function returns a single object from a list of objects by index.
 **Ref:** It returns the value of the specified parameter or resource.
 You can specify a parameter or a resource by its logical name.
 **Fn::ImportValue:** This function returns the value of an output exported by another stack.
+E.g Outputs from network.yml file into the servers.yml file.

-For example, in the last lesson, we created ourdemoinfra stack having a VPC and declared its output value.
+For example, in the last lesson, we created network stack having a VPC and declared its output value.
 Recall that the Outputs section in a template declares output values that you can import into another stack.

 ## Autoscaling Group
-An Autoscaling group is a logical group of EC2 instances that share a similar configuration.
+An Autoscaling group is a logical **group of EC2 instances that share a similar configuration.**
 This AWS service monitors the EC2 instances and automatically adjusts the running count by adding/removing EC2 instances, ensuring that a desired number of servers (EC2 instances) are always up and running.

 ### Scaling policy
 A Scaling Policy is the criteria used to decide when to Add or Remove Servers from your Auto Scaling Group.
 Running the servers 24 hours a day costs money.
-So, It's best to have criteria/conditions, called Scaling policy, that will turn those servers off when they are not needed and then turn them back on demand.
+So, It's best to have criteria/conditions, called Scaling policy, that will turn those servers off when they are not needed and then turn them back on, on demand.

-For example, you could create a CloudWatch Alarm with a custom metric that counts the number of web visitors in the last 2 hours; if the number is less than 100, perhaps a single server is enough.
+For example, you could create a `CloudWatch Alarm` with a custom metric that counts the number of web visitors in the last 2 hours; if the number is less than 100, perhaps a single server is enough.
 This will be a trigger to Scale Down if there is more than one server running at the time.

 A Scaling policy spins up/shuts down EC2 instances automatically based on certain conditions that we specify, such as:
 If an instance goes down due to any reason, such as bad health